Digital Security Explained

 Governance vs. management vs. operations

-These terms are often confused.
+These terms are often confused, but they serve different purposes:

-Governance sits above activities like:
+Governance sits above activities such as:

 Core components of security governance